eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

   - update the [ChangeLog](../ChangeLog.md)
   - generate options documentation from configuration templates using `tools/build/configTemplateToWiki.py`
-  - recheck/rebuild the configuration schemata (if options were added) using `tools/xml/rebuildSchemata.py` (use the internal build to include all options)
+  - recheck/rebuild the configuration xsd schemata (if options were added) using `tools/xml/rebuildSchemata.py`
 - check the internal tests (same procedure as above), especially the (to be) published scenarios
 - GitHub